rerobots/docs/pages/hardshare/tutorials/esp32.md

 docker run -it --rm rerobots/hs-generic-platformio:x86_64-latest bash
 ```

 This will start the container with a `bash` shell.
-PlatformIO is already installed
+PlatformIO is already installed.

 ```
 # pio --version